-Update 2018: Since January 2017, I’ve wondered periodically: Why did Occupy Wall Street arise under Obama but seems completely absent under Trump?
+Update: Since January 2017, I’ve wondered periodically: Why did Occupy Wall Street arise under Obama but seems completely absent under Trump?
+As of June 2019, I’ve speculated that it will take another Occupy-type movement to force Trump’s impeachment and removal.
 For another take, see The Commodification of Resistance by Adam P. Johnson on Anthropology 365: “The obvious example is that of the Occupy Wall Street Movement.
-While it shone light on the inequalities in America, it is hard to acknowledge its long-term success as Donald Trump currently occupies the White House, and is supporting—along with the GOP—policies that will increase socioeconomic inequality within the nation.”
-Similarly, as much as I want to believe the renewed impetus for gun control is real, I wonder about its durability when election season rolls around.
+While it shone light on the inequalities in America, it is hard to acknowledge its long-term success as Donald Trump currently occupies the White House, and is supporting–along with the GOP–policies that will increase socioeconomic inequality within the nation.”

 Anthropology & Occupy

 In October 2011, the Neuroanthropology Blog went on a roll.
 Daniel Lende did all of anthropology a tremendous service with his non-stop coverage of Anthropology-in-Florida.
-Lende then tag-teamed over to Greg Downey’s extensive and wonderful post: David Graeber: anthropologist, anarchist, financial analyst.
+Lende then tag-teamed over to Greg Downey’s extensive and wonderful post: David Graeber: anthropologist, anarchist, financial analyst [re-posted in 2019 as David Graeber: anthropologist, anarchist, financial analyst* (originally 2011)].
 The anthropology blogosphere coalesced to support anthropology and support Occupy Wall Street.

 The issues raised by Occupy Wall Street are extremely relevant to anthropology.
 David Graeber’s Debt: The First 5,000 Years is part of a long anthropological tradition of looking differently at issues of value, money, and credit.
 Anthropology has long asked: Is Capitalism the Best Economic System?
 Anthropology also has relevant findings about contemporary economic and political inequalities, and how those inequalities get organized around categories of difference such as race (see Social Construction of Race, Conservative Goldmine).